ashishraj1408/user_authentication/README.md

 </p>

 ## Installation Instruction
+- all code/files are there in master branch
 - run ```git clone https://github.com/ashishraj1408/auth_user.git laravel-login```
 - Create a MySQL database for the project ```laravel_login```
 - From the projects root run ```cp .env.example .env```